-Why does adoption matter?
+Why does user adoption matter?

 The business landscape is changing.
 Employees seek purpose and satisfaction.
 Employers aim to harness worker ingenuity.
 And a diverse, multi-generational workforce can now work anytime, anywhere.
 Success depends on your ability to collaborate and drive productivity within teams spread across the globe.
 We created Microsoft 365 to meet these evolving business needs.
 It is a suite of powerful tools that optimize productivity in today’s corporate landscape.